-Jim Phelps is the head of a super-secret government agency ("Impossible Missions"), and is often given secret anonymous covert missions to attempt; quite often they are unmasking of criminals or the rescuing of hostages.
+Jim Phelps is the head of a super-secret government agency, the IMF (Impossible Missions Force), and is often given secret anonymous covert missions to attempt.
+Quite often, they are unmasking criminals or rescuing hostages.
 He picks his team depending on which tasks need to be done.
 One thing is vital on an Impossible Mission: the mission must be carried out in entire secrecy, often relying on high-tech equipment and elaborate deceptions.Written by

 Murray Chapman <email@example.com>

 40 of 42 people found this review helpful.

 Was this review helpful to you?